karashiiro/discord-png2fakegif/README.md

 Just converting a PNG into a GIF does not at this time allow the emote to be stored in an animated emote slot, because they aren't actually animated.
 This creates a GIF with two frames, one with a single pixel changed frame the other, that does count as an animated emote.

+This process saturates the emote a bit.
+Trying the two color palettes Go offers resulted in one looking washed-out and the other looking saturated, so I chose to keep the saturated one.

 This will lock the emote to Nitro users only.
 Most servers don't need this.

 ## Usage